hackgwinnett/blog/README.md

 HackGwinnett's blog is a frontend application built with [Next.js](https://nextjs.org).
-The website uses [Tailwind CSS](https://tailwindcss.com/) for styling and typography, and Github Pages for Deployment.
+The website uses [Tailwind CSS](https://tailwindcss.com/) for styling and typography, Github Actions for Continuous Integration and Github Pages for Deployment.

 ## Build instructions